digitalplaywright/mail-control/README.md

 current_user.send_email(:new_enquiry, :act_object => @enquiry, :target => @listing)
 ```

-This will publish the queued_task to the mongoid act_objects returned by the #followers method in the Actor.
+This will publish the mailing to the mongoid act_objects returned by the #followers method in the Actor.

 ## Retrieving LoggedEmail

-To retrieve all queued_task for an actor
+To retrieve all mailing for an actor

 ``` ruby
 current_user.logged_emails
 ```

-To retrieve and filter to a particular queued_task type
+To retrieve and filter to a particular mailing type

 ``` ruby
 current_user.logged_emails(:verb => 'new_enquiry')